Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 In the paper, the evaluator is a lightweight T5-large model fine-tuned to score each retrieved question-document pair, then threshold those scores into one of three actions:[7]

-Imagine a customer asks about "international customs duties for textile orders."
+A developer asks about "current embedding TPM increase process."
 The internal knowledge base has weak coverage.
 The evaluator might score the retrieved internal documents as Incorrect, triggering a web-search fallback.
 A production system would still need source allowlists and citation checks before trusting those web results.
 If internal documents are somewhat relevant but incomplete, the evaluator returns Ambiguous, and CRAG combines refined internal strips with web results.

 1from typing import Literal